 Follow directions.
 When applying for receptionist positions online, in person, or by email, you will often be asked to include a cover letter with your resume and possibly some other materials such as a list of references and a general application.
 Be sure to read the job posting carefully, and include only the materials they request at a given time.

 Provide examples.
-When you say that you have a particular skill or experience, prove that by providing a specific example.
+When you say that you have a particular skill or experience, prove it by providing a specific example.
 For instance, if you say that you have strong organizational skills, mention how you helped reorganize the filing system at your last job, and how this increased efficiency in the office.
-Particular examples prove to the hiring manager that you really have what it takes.
+Specific examples show the hiring manager that you really have what it takes.

 Edit, edit, edit.
 Receptionists need to have attention to detail and strong communication skills.
 Therefore, it is important that you proofread your cover letter for any spelling or grammar errors.
-One way to show your skills as a receptionist is to write a flawless cover letter.
+One way to show your skills as a receptionist is to write a flawless, error-free cover letter.

 Hard Copy vs. Email Format